Vintage Christmas Postcards

-Hello Graphics Fairy friends, Diana from Dreams Factory here with a new project – some Vintage French Christmas Postcards, perfect for decorating and gifting.
+Hello Graphics Fairy friends, Diana from Dreams Factory here with a new project – some Vintage Christmas Postcards, perfect for decorating and gifting!
+I think you will find that this an easy, and versatile, Holiday project.
+I hope you love the free Printables that I created too!

 With Christmas almost knocking at our doors, I knew it was the perfect time to share these chic postcards with you.